vinnyroundfoot/Riot-Table/README.md

 > **remarks:**
 - be sure to use "Up" or "Down" with first letter uppercase.
-- You can only sort on only column at a time
+- You can sort on only column at a time

 ####**filter**